Prometheus-X-association/learning-traces/README.md

 # Learning traces from VR activities BB

 This BB contains a Unity package, which help the implementation and creation of learning traces in xAPI format.
-The main use case, his to track all events from an exercise in a 3D simulation and record it in a LRS.
+The main use case, is to track all events from an exercise in a 3D simulation and record it in a LRS.

 ## Design Document
 See the design document [here](docs/design-document.md).